 Volunteers provide valuable support in a range of areas within the RTBG working alongside qualified and experienced professional staff.
 Volunteers provide a complementary rather than competing set of skills, focusing on tasks that would otherwise generally not be undertaken or assist staff with their tasks.
-Volunteers contribute in a number of ways including as guides assisting visitors at the front gate and information HUB, tour guiding, plants sales, participating at events, and working in many other areas of the Gardens.
+Volunteers contribute in a number of ways including as guides assisting visitors at the front gate and information HUB, tour guiding, plants sales and working in some other areas of the Gardens.
 Annually these wonderful people provide around 10,000 hours of time to RTBG projects representing a cost benefit of approximately $450,000 per year to the RTBG.

 There are a number of volunteer groups including the ones listed below (Please note; volunteer spaces are limited and vacancies may NOT be available in all areas).